 On the Record tab of the VRSG Dashboard you can record video of VRSG-generated scenes in H.264 format.
 With a current high-end game-level Nvidia 3D graphics card , you can potentially record HD resolution videos at 60 frames-per-second (fps) for either network streaming or file-based recorded output.
 You can encode UAV KLV metadata into the video stream to stimulate tactical systems that can exploit that data.

 The H.264 recording plugin supports the latest generation of Nvidia's GPUs which have a hardware H.264 video encoding chip.
 The benefit of this dedicated H.264 chip is that most of the processing power of the GPU is available for other tasks.

-Using VRSG's recording feature, MetaVR has made several real-time recordings of scenarios rendered in VRSG.
-The scenarios feature 3D databases built by MetaVR and entities from MetaVR's 3D content libraries.
+Using VRSG's recording feature, MetaVR has made several real-time recordings of scenarios created in VRSG Scenario Editor and rendered in VRSG.
+The scenarios feature 3D terrain databases built by MetaVR and entities from MetaVR's 3D content libraries.

-Tactical exploitation systems can use the streaming MPEG feed to visualize sensor payload imagery in real time and extract the UAV metadata.
+Tactical exploitation systems can use the streaming video feed to visualize sensor payload imagery in real time and extract the UAV metadata.
 On the Record tab are options to record UAV KLV metadata multiplexed into an MPEG2 transport stream.
-When one of the two UAV telemetry encoding options is selected, VRSG generates an MPEG-2 or H.264 transport stream with two embedded streams: one for video and another for the selected KLV metadata.
+When one of the two UAV telemetry encoding options is selected, VRSG generates a transport stream with two embedded streams: one for video and another for the selected KLV metadata.
 The GV 3.0 viewer and metadata editor, a GOTS tool, is one system that can play the MPEG stream and decode the KLV metadata.
 To simply view the recorded video (without decoded metadata), you can use MPEG players such as QuickTime or VLC.

 Click any tab above to go to another tab.